SimonGenin/hadron-docs/src/tests.md

   """

 ex.
-When i send a "PUT" request to "/users/add"
+When I send a "PUT" request to "/users/add"
   """
   {
     "firstname": "John",